The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

 - Similar to Cancun, the lodgings and amenities in Playa del Carmen maintain the highest standards of luxury.
 But if you prefer a more nature-filled destination, with rich wildlife, and colorfully themed, wooden architecture of accommodations, Tulum is where you will find it.

-Cancun vs Playa del Carmen vs Tulum — Tulum features and highlights
+Tulum features and highlights

 Tulum is quite different from both Cancun and Playa del Carmen.
 In fact, because of its unique features, it’s a popular destination in its own right.
 The well-preserved Mayan ruins and famed Caribbean beaches go hand in hand in the town of Tulum.

-Tulum has always been a very unique place.
+Tulum has always been a unique and distinctive place.
 Back when it was a fishing village, it still had a similar charm, and all the development since then has only given more people access to this one-of-a-kind destination.
 Compared to Cancun and Playa del Carmen, the atmosphere here is very laid-back and chill.

 The lodgings in Tulum are way more tasteful and vibrant (and expensive).
-Unlike Cancun’s giant hotels and Playa del Carmen’s all-inclusive resorts, the boutique hotels of Tulum here complement the natural surroundings of Tulum.
+Unlike Cancun’s giant hotels and Playa del Carmen’s all-inclusive resorts, the boutique hotels of Tulum complement the natural surroundings of Tulum.

 But, despite the higher lodging prices, you can find accommodation options suitable to your budget if you look in the right places.